jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 ~~~~~~~~~~~~~~

 There will be weekly quizzes on Canvas.
-There are 10 quizzes; an individual quiz is worth 1% of your overall grade.
+There are 10 quizzes; an individual quiz is worth approximately 1% of your overall grade.
 Your lowest quiz score will be dropped.

 For each quiz, you get 5 attempts.